Automobile

 drive belt components

 The belt is driven by a pulley attached to the engine crankshaft.
-Most vehicles are designed to use one or two drive belts, but it’s called serpentine belt when an engine has one drive belt.
+Most vehicles are designed to use one or two drive belts, but it’s called a serpentine belt when an engine has one drive belt.

 Types of drive belts